The information that provided below is supplied by the Lake County General Health District (440) 350-2543:

 Please refer any concerns regarding bats found in a home, or human and pet exposures to the Health District.
 It is important that residents do not release a bat to the outdoors that was found in their home without first speaking to the Health District.
 If indoor bats are captured, care must be taken not to damage the brain.

-The Health District is unable to assist the public with removing nuisance animals from their home or yard.
-These are animals that do not appear to be ill, but my be comfortable living in close association with humans and homes.
+The Lake County General Health District is unable to assist the public with removing nuisance animals from their home or yard.
+These are animals that do not appear to be ill, but may be comfortable living in close association with humans and homes.
 These animals may be trapped and euthanized (never release) either by the homeowner or a licensed nuisance animal trapper at the homeowner’s expense.

 Collecting Strange-Acting or Sick Animals for Rabies Surveillance